ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-asia.md

 Some authentication services allow you to protect your reputation:

 - **Sender-ID**: An email authentication technology developed by Microsoft which validates the authenticity of your domain name by verifying the IP address of the sender.
 This technology is based on the IETF standard: [RFC4406](https://datatracker.ietf.org/doc/rfc4406/)
-- **SPF**: Sender Policy Framework is a standard for verififying the domain of the sender.
+- **SPF**: Sender Policy Framework is a standard for verifying the domain of the sender.
 It is based on [RFC4408](https://datatracker.ietf.org/doc/rfc4408/) and consists of adding an SPF or TXT field to the domain DNS, which contains the list of IPs authorised to send emails from this domain.
 - **Reverse DNS**: Reverse enables your IP to be "translated” into your domain.
 That allows the domain associated with the IP address to be found.
-- DKIM: This standard is described in [RFC4871](https://datatracker.ietf.org/doc/html/rfc4871).
+- **DKIM**: This standard is described in [RFC4871](https://datatracker.ietf.org/doc/html/rfc4871).
 AOL and Google (Gmail) work on this basis.

 For more information on the above services, please consult our guide on [Optimising the sending of emails](https://docs.ovh.com/asia/en/dedicated/optimise-email-sending/).